gqmaguirejr/E-learning/README.md

 ## announce-presentation.rb

-Purpose: To enable an examiner to generate an announcement for an oral presenation for a 1st or 2nd cycle degree project.
+Purpose: To enable an examiner to generate an announcement for an oral presenation for a 1st or 2nd cycle degree project, make a cover, and set up a 10th month warning.

 Input:
 ```